nclud/sketchbook/app/_posts/2013-12-03-joe-corbett.md

 ---
 layout: post
 title: "Joe Corbett to Join nclud as COO"
-featured-image: /featured/ncludwii.jpg
+author: kerry
 summary: "I am pleased to announce that Joe Corbett will be joining the nclud team as our Chief Operating Officer on January 1, 2014."
-author: kerry
-comments: true
 ---

 I am pleased to announce that Joe Corbett will be joining the nclud team as our Chief Operating Officer on January 1, 2014.